 Great!
-The next step on your path to running for office would be to submit your name to our current Elections Committee Commissioner.
-You can reach them at email@example.com.
-The commissioner will go over your eligibility and be able to answer or find someone who can answer any further questions you may have.
+The next step on your path to running for office would be to submit your name to our current Elections Committee Chair, Matthew Johnson.
+You can reach him at email@example.com.
+He will go over your eligibility and be able to answer or find someone who can answer any further questions you may have.

 Once your eligibility has been confirmed via a check of our membership database, you will be asked to provide a platform.
 This platform will be linked to on the ballot as well, for those members who do not use the membership discussion boards.
 Every member who chooses to participate in the elections will be able to see the reasons why you have thrown your hat into the ring.
 The more detail on what you’d like to see the organization accomplish and how you’ll ensure that if elected, you’ll be able to shepherd those processes, the better.

 The current timeline for our election process begins January 15.

-Should you wish to run for SFWA office, please contact the elections committee.
+Should you wish to run for SFWA office, please contact Matthew Johnson at firstname.lastname@example.org.
 All statements of intent and platforms should be posted by 2/15.
-You must have your eligibility validated by the election commission and SFWA Executive Director, Kate Baker BEFORE posting your platform.
+You must have your eligibility validated by the election commission and SFWA Executive Director BEFORE posting your platform.